25924 Douglasadams: Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Douglasadams measures 2.410 kilometers in diameter and its surface has an albedo of 0.210.
 It has an absolute magnitude of 15.6.

 Rotation period

 As of 2017, no rotational lightcurve of Douglasadams has been obtained from photometric observations.
 The asteroid's rotation period, poles and shape remain unknown.

 Naming

 This minor planet was named in memory of English novelist Douglas Adams (1952–2001), because its provisional designation happened to contain the year of his death, his initials, and the Answer to the Ultimate Question of Life, the Universe, and Everything (42), as given in his novel serial The Hitchhiker's Guide to the Galaxy.
 The official naming citation was published by the Minor Planet Center on 25 January 2005 (M.P.C.
 53471).

-The asteroid 18610 Arthurdent, discovered by Felix Hormuth in 1998, was named after the bewildered hero of Douglas Adams's The Hitchhiker's Guide to the Galaxy.
+The asteroid 18610 Arthurdent, discovered in 1998, was named after the bewildered hero of The Hitchhiker's Guide to the Galaxy two days after Adams had died.